jtvanlew/jtvanlew.github.io/_posts/2014-12-06-wort-chiller-pump.md

 \end{equation}
 $$

 The vector-form of the simple ODE is solved in the same method as we would a classical first order ODE.
 Good detail can be found [on this site](http://tutorial.math.lamar.edu/Classes/DE/SolutionsToSystems.aspx).
-In other words, we can assume the solution is of some form (exponential) and then where the time constant in the exponential growth/decay comes from eigenvalues of the problem.
+In other words, we can assume the solution is of some form (exponential) where the time constant in the exponential growth/decay comes from eigenvalues of the problem.
 For this system of equations, we find not only the eigenvalues but eigenvectors.

 The two eigenvalues are $\lambda_1 = 0$ and $\lambda_2 = -(\dot{m}/m_b + \dot{m}/m_c)$.
 The corresponding eigen vectors are